Fawazcp/AWS_3_Tier_using_Terraform/README.md

 ### Web Tier Deployment

 In this section we will deploy an EC2 instance for the web tier and make all necessary software configurations for the NGINX web server and React.js website
-Before creating web-tier ec2 instance we need make some changes in the nginx.conf file.
+Before creating a web-tier ec2 instance we need to make some changes in the nginx.conf file.
 Open the nginx.conf locally and make the below changes then re-upload this file in the s3 bucket

 ```
 # open nginx.conf file and find the below content, under proxy_pass add the internal load balancer DNS we created before. (you can find the load balancer DNS from the console)